MuggleJinx/Camel-toolkits-mcp/README.md

 ## API Key Management

-For toolkits requiring API keys (like Notion, OpenAI, etc.), you can provide them in two ways:

-1. Set in environment variables before starting the server
+For toolkits requiring API keys (like Notion, OpenAI, etc.), you should provide them in the environment variables when configuring the MCP server.
-2. Provide them directly when calling `register_toolkit`

 ## Development